ZiffDavis/laravel-eloquent-imagery/README.md

 $table->json('image')->nullable();
 ```

-Next, in the model, add in the HasEloquentImagery trait and a method
+Next, in the model, add in the HasEloquentImagery trait and configure a class
-named *the same as the column* like:
+property called `$eloquentImagery` like so:

 ```php
 use ZiffDavis\Laravel\EloquentImagery\Eloquent\HasEloquentImagery;